Configuration

 #

-# Defines password hashing scheme in SQL database. examples : "mssql2000",
+# Defines password hashing scheme in SQL database.
+See the passlib.hash

 # PASSWORD_SCHEMES = "pbkdf2_sha512"